What to do when your dog watches you eat strawberries! Being one of nature’s sweetest treats, it can be tough to turn down a curious canine.

 Vitamin C and More Info

-Vitamin-C stands out the most when you examine what strawberry can provide.
+Vitamin-C stands out when you examine what strawberry can provide.
 This seems great too, but dogs produce their own.
-It’s very likely that Fido doesn’t need this.
+It’s likely that Fido doesn’t need this.
 That’s okay.

 Focus on the fact that strawberries have anti-inflammatory and even anti-cancer properties.
 They also won’t weigh your dog down.
 They’re low in calories, only 50 per 100 grams.
 What a sweet treat!

-There’s no harm in sharing modest amounts of strawberries on occasion.
+There’s no harm in sharing modest amounts of strawberries.
 Read about blackberries as well.

 Avoiding Syrups and Such

 Strawberry-flavored ice cream isn’t recommended.
-The dairy is inappropriate and there’s no nutrition either.
+The dairy is inappropriate and there’s no nutrition.
 It’s a shame that this tasty fruit is imitated so much.

 The Best Strawberry Idea